-- D1 There is a clear and sensitive policy for disposing of tissues and / or cells. - a) The disposal policy complies with HTA's Codes of Practice. - b) The disposal procedure complies with Health and Safety recommendations. - c) There is a documented procedure on disposal which ensures that there is no cross contamination. - D2 The reasons for disposal and the methods used are carefully documented. - a) There is a procedure for tracking the disposal of tissue and / or cells that details the method and reason for disposal. - b) Disposal arrangements reflect (where applicable) the consent given for disposal.
+D1 There is a clear and sensitive policy for disposing of tissues and / or cells.

+D2 The reasons for disposal and the methods used are carefully documented.

+a) There is a procedure for tracking the disposal of tissue and / or cells that details the method and reason for disposal.